 Benefits of Combined Therapy

-Like any sleep apnea treatment we recommend to our patients from Wesley Chapel and throughout Pasco County, combined CPAP and oral appliance therapy offers a number of benefits including:
+Like any sleep apnea treatment that we recommend to our patients, combined CPAP and oral appliance therapy offers a number of benefits including:

 - Increased compliance – The improved comfort and decreased noise levels makes patients more likely to consistently use their CPAP and oral appliances as directed on a nightly basis.
 The only way to reverse the damage done to oral and overall health by sleep apnea is to consistently and correctly follow treatment plans.
 Any treatment that increases compliance ensures patients achieve and maintain an adequate quantity and quality of sleep.

 - Increased effectiveness – According to a number of patient response studies conducted by the American Academy of Dental Sleep Medicine, combined therapy shows significant reduction in the number of apnea (cessation of breathing for 10 or more seconds) and hypopnea (slow or shallow breathing) events each night and in feelings of exhaustion throughout the day.
 Using the Apnea-Hypopnea Index (AHI), studies showed that the number of breathing incidents that occurred each hour was significantly reduced using combined therapy.
 A group tested with no treatment revealed an average of 6.6 apnea and hypopnea events an hour.
 Those treated with CPAP alone saw an AHI reduction to 4.4, and patients using combined therapy experienced an AHI of only 2.6.
 Using the Epworth Sleepiness Scale, patients with untreated sleep apnea had an average score of 12, those who used an oral appliance reported an average score of 9, and combined therapy resulted in further exhaustion reduction with scores averaging 7.
 The results of these and other similar studies prove that combined therapy maximizes the effectiveness of both CPAP and oral appliance therapy.